 It’s worth doing these recommendations first.

-This means an action that can have a big impact on brand visibility.
+Means an action that can have a big impact on the brand’s visibility.

 Examples: